-Whether filed in person or remotely, requests for Temporary Protection Orders (TPOs) will continue to be heard by a remote judge.
+- Whether filed in person or remotely, requests for Temporary Protection Orders (TPOs) will continue to be heard by a remote judge.
 New TPO requests made starting May 10, 2021 expire approximately 2 weeks after filing.
-Please note that TPOs issued prior to May 10, 2021 were set to expire on a future date based on previous scheduling orders issued by the Presiding Judge, based on the date the case was filed.

-- Requests for TPOs will be heard in a remote courtroom.
+Please note that TPOs issued prior to May 10, 2021 were set to expire on a future date based on previous scheduling orders issued by the Presiding Judge, based on the date the case was filed. - Requests for TPOs will be heard in a remote courtroom.
 Once a TPO request is filed, the DVD Clerk's Office will provide a petitioner with the necessary information for the hearing.
 Filers should be prepared to write down the remote hearing information and be available for the court's phone call.
-In-person filers may access the remote courtroom from the Courthouse with the assistance of the DVD Clerk's Office. - Parties will receive TPOs and other case-related paperwork (such as selfservice packets) electronically, including through email correspondence.
+In-person filers will appear for an in-person hearing at the direction of the Clerk's Office.

+- Parties will receive TPOs and other case-related paperwork (such as self-service packets) electronically, including through email correspondence.
 In person filers may request hard copies of their paperwork from the Clerk's Office. - All CPO, ASO, ERPO, and related hearings will take place approximately two weeks after the case is filed.
-Additionally, upon request of the parties and pursuant to the Court's availability, parties may also request an earlier hearing date for a CPO or ASO case.

-Bench Warrants in Default CPO Cases: Respondents with bench warrants may turn themselves in to the DVD Clerk's Office by 3:30pm to be scheduled for an inperson hearing before the Court on the same business day.
+Bench Warrants in Default CPO Cases: Respondents with bench warrants may turn themselves in to the DVD Clerk's Office by 3:30pm to be scheduled for an in-person hearing before the Court on the same business day.